sansvoicedotmp3/FinalProjectPL/README.md

 This is more or less just a basic object-oriented design example, including inheritance and class functions.
 It also has some protected class fields, but those aren't doing much.
 It's moreso just to show I know what they are.

 This could have been done in Java or C++, but I'm more familiar with Python so I chose that.

+# Usage:

+It's really simple!
+Just download both files, have them in the same directory, and run `simulator.py` using Python!
+I used Python 3.12!